wkolowski/Type-Theory-Wishlist/README.md

 - Note that the above are written in F* syntax and require refinement types to get anywhere.

 ## Primitive types and arrays <a id="primitives"></a> [↩](#toc)

+We have a variety of primitive integer types:
+- `i8`, `i16`, `i32`, `i64` - types of 8-, 16-, 32- and 64-bit integers, respectively
+- `u8`, `u16`, `u32`, `u64` - types of 8-, 16-, 32- and 64-bit unsigned integers, respectively

+We may write integer literals (both signed and unsigned) in many bases:
+- Decimal: `98_222`
+- Hexadecimal: `0xff`
+- Octal: `0o77`
+- Binary: `0b1111_0000`
+- Byte (u8 only): `b'A'`

+The types `f32` and `f64` represent 32- and 64-bit floating point numbers, respectively.
+We support scientific notation literals:
+- Ordinary: `3.14159`
+- Scientific: `1e-7`

+The type of characters is named `Char`.
+It represent UTF-8 encoded characters.
+We may also want to have other char types, like `Ascii` and `UTF-16`.
+Alternatively, `Char` is more abstract and the encoding is just its property.
+Anyway, character literals are enclosed between apostraphes: `'c'`.

+Strings are NOT lists of characters and they are not called "strings" so that our solution doesn't sound too familiar to people who know strings from other languages.
+There's the type `Text` which represents, well, texts, i.e. sequences of characters.

+The type `Array A n` represents arrays whose entries are of type `A` and whose length is `n : Nat`.

 Primitive constants are used to include in type theory various types known from more mainstream languages, like `int`s, `float`s, `array`s, etc.